 Warm air that’s blown toward the closed-off room will force open weak connections in ductwork and back up into the basement or crawlspace, so it’s not going where it’s needed.
 This wasted heat increases the need for the heating system to work harder to compensate.

-If you want a room permanently sealed off, please contact us at Ernst Heating and Cooling, professional heating experts, to seal off ducts to that room while adjusting airflow.
+If you want a room permanently sealed off, please contact us at Ernst Heating & Cooling, professional heating experts, to seal off ducts to that room while adjusting airflow.
 You do not want to compromise the heat distribution in the remaining rooms, so it is important to have this work done by a certified professional.

 Consider upgrading your heating system with zoned heating that can control the level of heat in each section of your home.
-Please contact us at Ernst Heating and Cooling, serving Edwardsville, Bethalto, Highland, or surrounding Metro East communities.
+Contact us to learn more about heating system upgrades in Edwardsville, Bethalto, Highland, or surrounding Metro East communities.
 We’ve been providing HVAC service to the area since 1954!